Designing a Better Learner Experience in edTech: How to Reflect Pedagogy through UI

 Sean Oakes bio picture Sean Oakes

-Stronger Relationships Between Product Navigation and Pedagogy Support Learners
+How to Create Stronger Relationships Between Product Navigation and Pedagogy

-After all, edTech products should support the pedagogical goals of your learning content.
+edTech products must support the pedagogical goals of your learning content.
 This process starts with the fundamentals of UX and UI design: product structure.

 1. Ask your team to distill core elements of your product’s pedagogy down to three or four main ideas.